-When the Holy Spirit prompts speaking in tongues during worship meetings accompanied by an interpretation, it offers a unique means of group communication with God that surpasses the limitations of normal human language.
+Speaking in tongues during worship represents a profound spiritual experience when exercised properly within the church.
+When accompanied by an interpretation, it offers a unique means of group communication with God that surpasses the limitations of normal human language.

 By Don Bell | Reading Time: 5 Minutes